Reform UK: 2020 to 2023 as Reform UK

 Following the UK's departure from the European Union on 31 January 2020, Farage sought a new right-wing populist project for the party under its new name of Reform UK, opposing further COVID-19 restrictions, paralleling right-wing populist anti-lockdown sentiments in other countries.

 At the party conference in October 2021, leader Richard Tice criticised the Conservative Party as a party of "high tax".
 He said that his party would stand on a low-tax and low-regulation platform.
 The party supports raising the threshold at which people start paying income tax from £12,500 to £20,000, and exempting the smallest businesses from corporation tax.
 He has said that energy companies should be owned by the government or British pension funds to stop profits going abroad.

-In January 2023, Reform called for an end to foreign ownership of critical national infrastructure such as water, though as part of its plans private firms would continue to supply and distribute the water.
+In January 2023, Reform called for an end to foreign ownership of critical national infrastructure such as water, though as part of its plans private firms would continue to supply and distribute water.